 - Leg pain or sciatica: This type of pain suggests that the endometriosis is affecting nerves.

-- Rectal bleeding or blood in the urine: This type of pain suggest that the endometriosis is affecting the bowel or bladder.
+- Rectal bleeding or blood in the urine: This type of pain suggests that the endometriosis is affecting the bowel or bladder.

 - Shortness of breath: This symptom suggests that the endometriosis may be affecting the lungs or diaphragm.

 - Infertility: If you have endometriosis, it may be more difficult to become pregnant.
 If you have endometriosis and have not conceived after having regular, unprotected sex for a year, you may be experiencing infertility problems associated with endometriosis.
-But the good news is that many women with endometriosis are able to conceive — it may just take longer.
+But the good news is that many women with endometriosis can conceive — it may just take longer.